 Where my creative and emotional attachment to nature is at the very heart of each image, creating a unique and artistic refection of my time in the field.
-It is my intention to use these reflections of the natural world to bring people’s awareness of what beautiful wildlife we have on our doorstep and all around us and the importance of conservation and the need to preserve our national heritage.

 My images represent an event that occurred in the wild something that I witnessed and recorded with my camera.
 My skill lies in interpreting and presenting this in a way that invokes beauty, mood and emotion with each moment captured.

 As an ex soldier I try to help those injured by war or trauma.
 Showing the beauty of the natural world and how it can heal and add such a lot to the person’s life both physically and mentally.
 I’ve done many podcasts talking about this in the hope his own experiences will help others.